UCL/sign-changing-repro/README.md

 Afterwards, new data files of the form `Cavity-k__i__-unstructured-easy.dat` will be available in the folder `data`.
 Here, __i__ in [1,2,3] describes the finite element order k as defined in the paper.
 The data in the files is structured in the follwing columns:

-* h: Proportional to the width of the mesh.
+* h: proportional to the width of the mesh.
 * h1nat: contains the H^1-error for the Galerkin stabilization not shown in the paper.
 * hybridstab: contains the H^1-error for the new method proposed in this paper.